Polyurea VS Polyurethane

 Aliphatic polyurethane coatings (high-performance two-component UV-stable topcoats) are typically used for exterior coatings.
 However, some formulations are suitable for exposure in environmental zones 1A (interior, normally dry), including offshore structures, chemical and petrochemical plants, bridges, pulp and paper mills, and the power industry, excluding immersion zones.

-Polyurea coatings provide high performance in industrial applications requiring high abrasion, chemical, and corrosion resistance.
+Polyurea coatings perform highly in industrial applications requiring high abrasion, chemical, and corrosion resistance.
 They can be used on concrete, metal, wood, ceramic, and other materials for waterproofing and protection.
 (To learn more about polyurea coatings, read The History and Industry Adoption of Polyurea Coating Systems.)

 Different raw materials in chemical reactions and the use of catalysts to accelerate the reaction time can cause marked differences in the sensitivity and environmental conditions that affect the application and cure times of the products.
 Other physical and chemical characteristics can also be used to indicate different properties.